BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line_advanced/examples.md

 ### Audio analyzer

 Shows how you can use `widths` and `offsets` to create a simple audio analyzer.
 There are two horizontal lines drawn.
-The big analyzer's widths are are changed and the smaller's offsets according the frequency data of the music.
+The big analyzer's widths are are changed and the smaller's offsets according to the frequency data of the music.
 It also shows how can you manually create a `RawTexture` for the `colors` option.
 The colors are animated simply by modifying the UV offset of the colors texture.

-Please unmute audio after the PG starts.
+Please unmute the audio after the PG starts.

 <Playground id="#3N0IS0#2" title="Line audio analyzer" description="A line audio analyzer with GreasedLine." />